Abeth23/java-db-practise/PROJECT_NOTES.md

 # Java DB Practice — Project Notes

+This weekend I built two Spring Boot REST APIs from scratch and connected them to a live MySQL database.

+🔹 Spring JDBC — connected Spring Boot to MySQL using JdbcTemplate.
+Wrote parameterized INSERT and SELECT queries manually.
+No ORM — full SQL control.

+🔹 Spring Data JPA — same operations, completely different approach.
+Just an @Entity class and a JpaRepository interface.
+Hibernate auto-generates the SQL.
+I read the console logs to see exactly what it ran behind the scenes.

+Built an interactive UI for both so anyone can test the API without touching the terminal.

+Tausief Shaikh ☑️-mentor

+#Java #SpringBoot #SpringJDBC #SpringDataJPA #BackendDevelopment #JavaDeveloper #Fresher #LearningInPublic

 ## Overview
 Two Spring Boot projects demonstrating two different approaches to database interaction in Java.